MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomationorcondition-get_childcount.md

 ## -description

-Retrieves the number of conditions that make up this condition.
+Retrieves the number of conditions that make up this "or" condition.

 This property is read-only.